apleshkov/viewmill/README.md

 A tool to transform jsx/tsx files to reactive views in js/ts, so they could be easily [used](#web-components) in Web Components, inserted into DOM or integrated with other libraries and frameworks.

 `viewmill` is aimed to create complex UIs from a simple form of JSX.
 There's no SSR support, so it's mostly suitable for SPAs, e.g. tv & mobile apps, messengers, admin panels and so on.
+Please, see [the examples](#examples).

 You can think of the views in terms of [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel): after being instantiated, they could be inserted into DOM via the `insert` method (the *view*) and their state could be modified by updatating parameters inside the `model` field (the *viewmodel*).